oban-bg/oban/README.md

 * `:states` — The job states that are checked for duplicates.
-The available states are `:available`, `:scheduled`, `:executing`, `:retryable`, `:completed` and `:discarded`.
-By default all states except for `:discarded` are checked, which prevents duplicates even if the previous job has been completed.
+The available states are `:available`, `:scheduled`, `:executing`, `:retryable`, `:completed`, `:cancelled` and `:discarded`.
+By default all states except for `:discarded` and `:cancelled` are checked, which prevents duplicates even if the previous job has been completed.

 For example, configure a worker to be unique across all fields and states for 60
 seconds: